jon-brandy/jon-brandy/README.md

 I am **Nicolas Saputra Gunawan**, also known as **Brandy**, a **Junior Digital Forensic Consultant** at [PT.
 ITSEC Asia Tbk)](https://itsec.asia/).

-<p align="justify">As an undergraduate cybersecurity student, I am deeply passionate about the field and excel in hands-on challenges.
+<p align="justify">I am deeply passionate about the field and excel in hands-on challenges.
 My primary areas of interest include Network Penetration Testing, Endpoint Forensics, Memory Forensics, and Malware Analysis, where I am committed to making a meaningful impact.</p>

 <p align="justify">I actively engage with the cybersecurity community through participation in Capture The Flag (CTF) competitions and the creation of CTF challenges, specializing in PWN and Forensics.
 Additionally, I share my knowledge by developing and publishing CTF challenges, machines, and DFIR cases on Github and Medium.</p>